 Portugal has always been on our list of countries to visit, so going to Porto for my husband’s birthday weekend was perfect.
 We were able to try Portuguese wine, Porto port (of course), and the decadent Portuguese pastries.
 I received a few recommendations from new friends and read my friend Malisha’s blog post about Porto.
 She takes some great pictures, so check out her post here.
-For now though, here are my top seven things to do on your trip to Porto, Portugal.
+For now though, here are my top nine things to do on your trip to Porto, Portugal.

 1. Admire the Azulejos Tiles